Jamarion Sharp: Western Kentucky

 Sharp finished the season with averages of 8.3 points, 7.5 rebounds and a nation-leading 4.6 blocks per game while shooting 72.7 percent from the field.
 His 148 blocks set a new single-season program record, surpassing Chris Marcus's 97 blocks in 2000–01.
 Sharp was named Conference USA Defensive Player of the Year and an honorable mention all-conference selection.
 He was a semifinalist for the Naismith Defensive Player of the Year Award, as well as a finalist for the Lefty Driesell Award.

 Professional career

+Texas Legends (2024–2025)

 After going undrafted in the 2024 NBA draft, Sharp joined the Dallas Mavericks for the 2024 NBA Summer League and on August 3, 2024, he signed with the team.
 However, he was waived on October 18 and on October 26, he joined the Texas Legends.
 He played 29 games in the 2024–25 season, averaging 6.4 points, 7.2 rebounds and 3.2 blocks per game.

+Return to the Texas Legends (2025–2026)

 Sharp joined the Mavericks again for the 2025 NBA Summer League.
+On October 18, 2025, he was waived by the Mavericks after signing an Exhibit 10 contract.
+On March 20, 2026, Sharp had 18 points, 12 rebounds, and 8 blocks on a 110–103 loss to the Iowa Wolves.
+On April 2, 2026, Sharp won the Defensive Player of the Year for the 2025–2026 season.

+Vaqueros de Bayamón (2026)

+On April 1, 2026, Sharp signed with the reigning champions Vaqueros de Bayamón of the Baloncesto Superior Nacional.
+In his debut, he made history by becoming the tallest player to play in the Baloncesto Superior Nacional, taking the title from former NBA player Peter John Ramos (7’4”).
+His best performance came on April 5, 2026, when he recorded 10 points, 6 rebounds, and 4 blocks in a 86–79 victory over the Indios de Mayagüez.
+On April 23, 2026, Sharp departed Bayamón and was subsequently replaced by two-time NBA champion Damian Jones.

+In July 2026, Sharp joined the Sacramento Kings for the California Classic portion of the 2026 NBA Summer League.
+He also played with Toronto Raptors in the Las Vegas Summer League, where he averaged 7.4 points, 7.4 rebounds, and 2.8 blocks per game.

+On July 21, 2026, Sharp signed a two-way contract with the Los Angeles Clippers.
+He was waived by the Clippers on September 25, just prior to training camp.